duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 <div class="content-67 content-first">

 #### When to use
-* This molecule lives on Document Detail pages
-* This molecule is used to display related metadata in the sidebar for rules, notices, etc.
+* When displaying relevant metadata about a specific document or set of documents, such as for a rule, notice, or report, for users to easily reference.

-#### When to use something else
+#### When other options are better
-* When anything other than metada for a document detail page is being displayed.
+* When anything other than metadata for a document detail page is being displayed.
 </div>

 <div class="content-33 content-last">